 Either do some research beforehand, ask for recommendations, or stop into a few Amsterdam coffee shops and feel them out before settling in.

 Not all coffee shops in Amsterdam are alike.
 Some might feel more upscale, some might feel like a pub, and others might feel like your living room.

 Let’s be real.
 If you’re about to get bakedy-pants it might as well be in a comfortable environment.

 If you haven’t already familiarized yourself with cannabis, don’t be afraid to ask questions!

 It’s better to know what you’re getting into, and coffee shop employees are usually super friendly and helpful.

 Coffee shop menus are usually broken down into sativas, indicas and hybrids.
-Usually, sativas will keep you energized, indicas will relax you and hybrids will have a balanced blend of the two.
+Usually, sativas are better for daytime with higher CBD, while indicas will relax you with high THC levels.
+Hybrids will have a balanced blend of the two.